2-Iodoxybenzoic acid: Scope

 IBX is also available as silica gel or polystyrene bound IBX.
 In many applications, IBX is replaced by Dess–Martin periodinane which is more soluble in common organic solvents.
 A sample reaction is an IBX oxidation used in the total synthesis of eicosanoid: More and Finney and Van Arman have demonstrated that common organic solvents are suitable for many IBX oxidations, despite its low solubility, and in fact may simplify product purification.

 In 2001, K. C. Nicolaou and co-workers published a series of papers in the Journal of the American Chemical Society demonstrating, among other transformations, the use of IBX to oxidize primary and secondary benzylic carbons to aromatic aldehydes and ketones, respectively.
+The presence of additional water in the solution is now considered to be an essential part of those oxidations.

 Oxidative cleavage

 IBX is notable for oxidizing vicinal diols (or glycols) to diketones without cleavage of the carbon-carbon bond, but oxidative cleavage of glycols to two aldehydes or ketones can occur when modified conditions are used (elevated temperatures or trifluoroacetic acid solvent).

 The reaction mechanism for this glycol cleavage is based on initial formation of an adduct between 10-I-4 IBX and DMSO to a 12-I-5 intermediate 3 in which DMSO acts as a leaving group for incoming alcohol 4 to intermediate 5.
 One equivalent of water is split off forming 12-I-5 spirobicyclic periodinane 6 setting the stage for fragmentation to 7.
 With hydroxyl alpha protons present, oxidation to the acyloin competes.
 Trifluoroacetic acid is found to facilitate the overall reaction.